As shutdown looms, Trump and GOP leaders discuss border wall

 White House spokesman Hogan Gidley said Trump and GOP leaders discussed a range of legislative priorities, including the California wildfires, the farm bill and “the great need for border security at this crucial time,” as well as prison reform and the budget.
 The group also talked about Monday’s announcement by General Motors that it will shutter five plants and slash 14,000 jobs in North America, Gidley said.

-Doug Andres, a spokesman for House Speaker Paul Ryan, R-Wis., offered a similar list, adding that talks included “responsible funding for border security.”
+Doug Andres, a spokesman for House Speaker Paul Ryan, R-Wis., offered a similar list, saying that talks included “responsible funding for border security.”

 Associated Press writer Jill Colvin contributed to this report.